jenkinsci/compuware-scm-downloader-plugin/README.md

 ## Installing in a Jenkins Instance

 1. Install the BMC AMI DevX Source Code Download for Endevor, PDS, and Code Pipeline plugin according to the Jenkins instructions for installing plugins.
 Dependent plugins will automatically be installed.
 2. Install the Workbench CLI on the Jenkins instances that will execute the plugin.
 The Workbench CLI is available in the Workbench installation package.
 If you do not have the installation package, please visit [https://support.bmc.com](https://support.bmc.com).
-For Workbench CLI installation instructions, please refer to the [Topaz Workbench Install Guide](https://docs.bmc.com/docs/bctwb/2007/topaz-workbench-installation-guide-1010112445.html).
+For Workbench CLI installation instructions, please refer to the [Workbench Install Guide](https://docs.bmc.com/docs/bctwb/2007/topaz-workbench-installation-guide-1010112445.html).

 ## Configuring for Workbench CLI & Host Connections